-Hi Folks, This “Highlights” series captures the SAFe news and activities that haven’t been covered in other posts, but provide real value to the community.
+Hi Folks, This ‘Highlights’ series captures the SAFe news and activities that haven’t been covered in other posts, but provide real value to the community.
 Here’s the latest roundup—a mix of new perspectives, understanding, and practical steps for successful implementation of the Framework.
-Implementing Scaled Agile (SAFe) in an Offshore Scenario IBM’s Monica Gupta, SPC4, gives advice on how to address the challenges of geographically distributed teams, how to leverage the best from SAFe, as.
+November Scaled Agile Insider This in-depth newsletter from Scaled Agile features major SAFe announcements, as well as books, articles, and videos that support the SAFe community.
+Besides this blog, it’s a good.

 Hello folks, For the last month or so, we (ScaledAgile,Inc.) have been going though our 2017 planning strategic planning process, adhering as strictly as possible to SAFe guidance.
 We’ve established the strategic themes, vision and budgets for our two primary value streams: framework and courseware.
 In so doing, we also needed to establish the KPIs which define the expected results and returns from each value stream.
 So the model is: strategic themes affect value stream vision, which.